 As descried above, the Company issued inducement grants comprising 248,826 RSUs which vest in equal annual installments over four years from the grant date.
 The Company amortizes the grant date fair value of the stock subject to the RSUs on a straight-line basis over the period of vesting.
 The Company also granted 106,640 performance RSUs with an aggregate derived fair value of \$1,069.
 The performance RSUs vest in a single installment if the Company's closing stock price is at least \$23.00 for a period of 20 consecutive trading days occurring after the second anniversary of the grant and prior to the fifth anniversary of the grant.
-If this price-based requirement is met before the third anniversary of the grant date, then the performance RSUs will vest on the third anniversary of the grant date, then the performance RSUs will vest on the date the price requirement is met subject to continued service to the Company.
-If this price-based requirement is met subject to continued service to the Company.
+If this price-based requirement is met before the third anniversary of the grant date, then the performance RSUs will vest on the third anniversary but prior to the fifth anniversary of the grant date, then the performance RSUs will vest on the date the price requirement is met subject to continued service to the Company.
 The Company amortizes the aggregate derived fair value of the stock subject to the performance RSUs on a straight-line basis over the derived service period of 2.3 years from the date of grant.